 Don’t Ever Let Nobody Drag Your Spirit Down ~ Eric Bibb, Rory Block & Maria Muldaur ~ 2004 (Original by Eric Bibb & Needed Time ~ 1997)

-This upbeat blues collaborative piece speaks to us of the temptation to give up when faced with gossip or difficult circumstances.
-This piece teaches us the importance to set oneself a higher world-view to orientate around.
+This upbeat blues collaborative piece tells us of the temptation to give up when faced with gossip or difficult circumstances.
+This piece teaches us the importance of setting oneself a higher worldview to orientate around.
 In the words of St. Paul, “Do you not know that in a race all the runners run, but only one receives the prize?
 So run that you may obtain it.”
 1 Cor 9:24.

 ‘Remember you’re walking up to heaven.
 Don’t let nobody turn you ’round.’